-System.out.print is also a function.
-It takes data of any type as input and displays it on the screen.
+print_r is a function too.
+It receives data of any type and prints it to screen.

-From the point of view of the program, output to the screen is the so-called side effect.
-A side effect is called actions that change the external environment (runtime).
-Such actions include any network interaction, interaction with the file system (reading and writing files), displaying information on the screen or printing on a printer, and so on.
-Understanding the principles of working with side effects greatly affects the programming style and the ability to build quality programs.
-This topic will be fully revealed in the courses on Hexlet.
+For a program, screen output is a so-called side effect.
+A side effect is an action that change the outer environment (runtime environment).
+Such actions include any network interactions, interaction with the file system (reading and writing files), screen output of data, printing out from a printer etc. Understanding the basic idea of side effects affects the programming style and ability to build high quality programs.
+We teach the practical application of those principles on Hexlet.

-Side effects - one of the main sources of problems and errors in software systems.
-Code with side effects is more difficult to test and less reliable than code without them.
-In this case, without side effects programming does not make sense.
-Without them it would be impossible to get the result of the program (write to the database, display on the screen, send over the network, and so on).
+Side effects are one of the main sources of problems and errors in program systems.
+A code with side effects is difficult to test and not reliable.
+Programming without side effects, however, doesn't make any sense.
+Without them it would be impossible to get any tangible result from a program (creating a database entry, printing to screen, send some data via a network etc.).

-This task is not directly related to the lesson.
-But doing it without creating variables is an important step in your professional development.
+This exercise is not directly related to the subject of the lesson, but doing it without creating variables is a very important step in your professional development.

 Print to screen the name of